FinDockLabs/smartdebit-reports-duplicates-batch/README.md

 ## Configuration
 - Schedule the class "MarkDuplicateIrsBatchSchedule" to run on a regular basis.
 We recommend running this daily.
-- To run this on a one-time basis, run the anonymous apex that you can find at the following path in this project - scripts/apex/ScriptToRunMarkDuplicatesBatchApex
+- To run this on a one-time basis : from the Developer Console, run the anonymous apex that you can find at the following path in this project - scripts/apex/ScriptToRunMarkDuplicatesBatchApex

 ## Contributing